 ‘Norway’ roughly translates as ‘path to the north.’
 Europe’s northernmost country, bordering with Finland, Russia and the longest uninterrupted border within Europe, with Sweden.
-Norway is a bizarre experience for nature lovers as you get to experience the midnight sun during the summer, its awe-inspiring mountains, impressive fjord coastline, sea-faring history, unique coastal life, and brilliant Winter Olympics performance.
+In fact, Norway is a bizarre experience for nature lovers.
+Since you get to experience the midnight sun during the summer, its awe-inspiring mountains, impressive fjord coastline, sea-faring history, unique coastal life, and brilliant Winter Olympics performance.
 Norway has given some hugely influential figures to the world such as playwright Henrik Ibsen and painter Edvard Munch.
+So if you are interested in living in Norway, then you have come to the right place.
+As, through this article we will give you an insight into how is it living in Norway.
+So without any further delays let’s begin.

-Norway has the fourth-highest per capita income and one of the highest standards of living in the world.
-These can be attributed to its abundant resource of offshore oil and gas deposits.
-It is a member of many international organizations, like the UN, the WTO, NATO, the Council of Europe and the Nordic Council, and the OECD.
+Norway has abundant resources of offshore oil and gas deposits.
+Consequently, it has the fourth-highest per capita income and one of the highest standards of living in the world.
+Also, it is a member of many international organizations, like the UN, the WTO, NATO, the Council of Europe and the Nordic Council, and the OECD.
 Although it rejected the full European Union (EU) membership, it’s still part of the Schengen Area and has close ties with the US and the EU.

 Capital : Oslo Currency : Norwegian Krone(NOK) Population : 5,019,000 Number of Universities : 23

-Despite being a nation of modest size, Norwegian universities and colleges offer quality education which enhances the career possibilities of international students, both in Norway and abroad.
-If you are planning to go to Norway for your higher studies, then you will most probably be heading to one of the following study cities -
+Despite being a nation of modest size, Norwegian universities and colleges offer quality education.
+Thereby, it enhances the career possibilities of international students, both in Norway and abroad.
+If you are planning to go to Norway for your higher studies, then you will most probably be heading to one of the following study cities –

-Norwegians form the dominant part of the population, including a small Sami community with a fraction of Europeans and other ethnic groups.
-Norwegian society is modern; therefore, equality is rooted in both legislation and tradition.
+Norwegians form the dominant part of the population.
+Also, it includes a small Sami community with a fraction of Europeans and other ethnic groups.
+Norwegian society is modern.
+Therefore, equality is rooted in both legislation and tradition.
 Norway widely participates in and contributes to the culture and its growth.
-Its history of art and literature has many cultural heavyweights such as Edvard Munch and Henrik Ibsen to its credit.
-Norway is a renowned hub and exporter of black metal music.
+Furthermore, its history of art and literature has many cultural heavyweights such as Edvard Munch and Henrik Ibsen to its credit.
+In addition, Norway is a renowned hub and exporter of black metal music.
 Another global hit has been the Nordic noir literary genre, led by the authors Jo Nesbø and Karin Fossum, among others.

 The significant religion of the population is Christianity (Lutheran Church of Norway).
 Other religious sects include Roman Catholic, other Christian, and Muslim.